Dusting off outdated patterns

 Al Jazeera – June 29, 2016

-The Supreme Court dismissed a lawsuit challenging profiling and surveillance of the country’s entire Islamic population, six years after a leak of police data shed light on the controversial practices.
+The Supreme Court dismissed a lawsuit challenging profiling and surveillance of Japan’s entire Islamic population, six years after a leak of police data shed light on the controversial practices.

 Growing chorus of experts is raising ethical questions about the future of robotics